Who is a Mentor – definition, competences, role and responsibilities

 A mentor has a number of different roles, which he or she should tailor to the specific mentoring process depending on the needs.
 The following roles can be considered as such a starting base:

-• Asking questions often referred to as coaching questions – starting with open-ended questions, through value questions (on the Mentee side) and closed questions about the Mentee’s plans and aspirations.
+- Asking questions often referred to as coaching questions – starting with open-ended questions, through value questions (on the Mentee side) and closed questions about the Mentee’s plans and aspirations.
 Some Mentors say that questions are the most important tool in their work.
+See more about questions in a mentoring process.

 What should a Mentor not do in the process?